indico/indico/indico/htdocs/ihelp/html/_sources/PaperReviewingGuides/PaperReviewingManagers/PaperReviewingManagers.txt

 ------------------------

-Assign Team
+Assign team
 ~~~~~~~~~~~

-Assign Managers
+Assign managers
 ^^^^^^^^^^^^^^^

-The Managers of the Paper Reviewing will be responsible for the
+The managers of the paper reviewing will be responsible for the
 reviewing part of the conference.
 Their responsibility will be to
-designate Referees, Layout and Content Reviewers who will be
+designate referees, layout and content reviewers who will be
-responsible for papers reviewing and editing.
-The Reviewing Manager
+responsible for paper reviewing and editing.
+The reviewing manager
-will be able to set up the options for the Reviewing Module, to
+will be able to set up the options for the reviewing module, to
 specify the team's competences and to assign contributions to the
-Referees and Reviewers.
-You can add Paper Review Manager after
+referees and reviewers.
+You can add paper review manager after
 accessing the ``Team`` tab.

         |image16|